Robert-Dobson/AIDetective/readme.md

 [ Add GIF ]

 ## How the Game Works
-Throughout the game there is a single dectective.
+Throughout the game there is a single detective.
 The goal of the detective is to successfully identify the humans and eliminate all of them.
 There are also up to 4 humans, the goal of these players is to blend in with the AI.
 If at least one human survives the rounds and avoids being identified by the dectective, they will win.
-The last role is the AI, their goal is to act as closely to humans as possible.
+The last role is the AI which, as the name suggests, are powered by AI.
+Their goal is to act as closely to humans as possible.

-Each round detective can provide a prompt to all the players (Humans and AI) for which they must respond.
+Each round detective can provide a prompt to all the players (humans and AI) for which they must respond.
 Using the responses given, the detective then attempts to choose a human to eliminate.
 At the end of the round, the true identity of the eliminated player will be revealed, and depending on if any Humans remain, they will begin a new round.

 [ Add photos]